hytest-org/hytest/environment_set_up/QuickStart-HPC.md

 ...
 ```

-### 1.b) Set up a `hytest` Conda Environment
+### 1.b) Set Up a `hytest` Conda Environment

 > **NOTE**: We are using 'hytest' as the environment name.
 If you need to use
 another name, you'll need to make some adjustments to the
 [environment file](./environment_set_up/HyTEST.yml).

-Conda is a package manager -- it will automate much of the software downloading
+[Conda](https://docs.conda.io/en/latest/) is a software package manager -- it will automate much of the software downloading
-and configuring that we will need to run these notebooks.
-Use the `HyTEST.yml` environment definition file as the input specification to create a
+and configuring to satisfy software prerequisites to run HyTEST notebooks.
+Use the `HyTEST.yml` environment definition file
-new environment which includes the necessary software:
+as the input specification to create a new environment which includes the necessary software:

 ```text
 > conda env create -f ./environment_set_up/HyTEST.yml